 Yet others worry that it’s not worth the risk.
 They need money quickly.
 And even if they invest in farming specialty, who knows if it will pay off?

 Cris tells me that there aren’t many specialty buyers in Caparaó.
-Farmers in the past have tried growing high-quality coffee – but nobody turned up to buy it.
-After investing so much of their time and money in it, they had to sell it at commodity prices.
+Farmers in the past have tried growing high-quality coffee, but nobody turned up to buy it.
+After investing so much of their time and money in their crop, they had to sell it at commodity prices.

 Bagged coffee cherries at Fazenda Serra.